What is a Conventional Loan?

 What are the Conventional Loan Requirements?

 Conventional loans can be used to finance a variety of properties and not just limited to an owner-occupied property.
-Conventional loans are used to finance a primary residence, a beach or vacation home, a rental property or investment property.
-Conventional loans can be used to finance a single family residence, duplex, or 2-4 property.
+These loans are used to finance a primary residence, a beach or vacation home, a rental property or investment property.
+They can be used to finance a single family residence, duplex, or 2-4 property.

 The property must also be in good condition and must also be similar to other properties in the area.
 This similarity is determined by an appraiser preparing an appraisal report.

-The benefits with conventional loans are many.
-Most every mortgage lender will offer a conventional loan.
+The benefits with conventional loans are many and most every mortgage lender will offer this type of loan.
 This means more competition among lenders who want your business.
-Conventional loans come in all types of programs and terms and there is greater flexibility with conventional lending compared to government-backed loans.
+They come in all types of programs and terms and there is greater flexibility with conventional lending compared to government-backed loans.

 VA loans are restricted to veterans of the armed forces, active duty personnel with at least 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service and unremarried surviving spouses of those who died while serving or as a result of a service-related injury.
 USDA loans are restricted by location and income.
 FHA loans have loan amount limits and like the VA and USDA loan can only be used to finance a primary residence.